-During the Great Depression in 1936, 12 Los Angeles City employees pooled their resources of $60 and formed the Los Angeles City Employees Federal Credit Union.
-They wanted to give fellow City employees a safe, low-cost, convenient source to borrow and save money in the midst of a challenging economy.
+In 1936, as the Great Depression took hold of the nation, 13 Los Angeles, California City employees pooled their resources of $65 and formed the Los Angeles City Employees Federal Credit Union.
+They wanted to create a local credit union to give fellow City employees a safe, low-cost, convenient source to borrow and save money in the midst of a challenging economy.